paramitamirza/IndoTimex/README.md

 ```

 ###Demo
-The demo is available at [http://paramitamirza.ml/indotimex/](http://paramitamirza.ml/indotimex/)
+The demo is available at [http://paramitamirza.ml/indotimex/](http://paramitamirza.ml/indotimex/).

 ###Contact
-For more information please contact [Paramita Mirza](http://paramitopia.com/about/) (paramita@fbk.eu)
+For more information please contact [Paramita Mirza](http://paramitopia.com/about/) (paramita@fbk.eu).